writetoleft/CPSC312-project2/README.md

 - I like birdwatching
 - What is a country near brazil that you would recommend?
 - What is a new country near brazil that you would recommend?
+- clear
+- What is a new country near brazil that you would recommend?
+- What is a new country near brazil that you would recommend?
 - I love spanish
 - What is a new country near paraguay that you would recommend?
 - I like to ski
+- I like to cry
 - What is the capital of a country you would recommend?
 - What is the capital of a new country you would recommend?
 - What new country has trains?